inmanta/inmanta-core/docs/install/2-install-server-with-docker.rst

 Overwrite default server configuration
 ######################################

-If you want to change default server configuration, the recommended way is to provide the server config options via environment variables as done in the above example.
+If you want to change the default server configuration, the recommended way is to provide the server config options via environment variables as done in the above example.
-All the different options and associated env variables are described :ref:`here<config_reference>`.
+All the different options and associated environment variables are described :ref:`here<config_reference>`.
-It is also possible to provide the configuration file, make sure to mount it in ``/etc/inmanta/inmanta.cfg``.
+It is also possible to provide a configuration file.
+Make sure to mount it in ``/etc/inmanta/inmanta.cfg``.

 Starting the ssh server
 #######################